ipns-link/ipns-link/tutorials/QuickStart.md

    ipns-link expose my-site localhost:8000
    ```

-If everything goes alright, our site should be accessible using any IPNS-Link-Gateway within a few minutes.
+If everything goes alright, our site should be accessible using any IPNS-Link Gateway within a few minutes.
 Try the URL shown at the screen, for example.
 You can even grab the `/ipns/<key>` part from the URL and use any good old [IPFS-gateway](https://ipfs.github.io/public-gateway-checker/), e.g. `https://ipfs.io/ipns/<key>/`.
-It would redirect the browser to an IPNS-Link-Gateway.
+It would redirect the browser to an IPNS-Link Gateway.

 **Note**: If you wanna expose `localhost:80` instead, just do `ipns-link expose my-site`, because that endpoint is the default endpoint.